iverberk/larasearch/README.md

 Disclaimer
 ----------

 This is a forked repository made for the sole purpose of working on Laravel 5 without errors.
+All other work is a courtesy of its respectful owner.

 Introduction
 ------------